InsightSoftwareConsortium/ITKTubeTK/Readme.md

 We stronly reocmmend that you use the Python version of TubeTK, as described above.
 However, if you wish to compile TubeTK from scratch (e.g., because you wish to modify it or use its C++ interface), then use the version of TubeTK that is bundled with ITK.
 ITKTubeTK is available as a official ITK Remote Module, starting with [ITKv5.1.2](https://github.com/InsightSoftwareConsortium/ITK/releases/tag/v5.1.2).

-Details on compiling ITK (and optionally compiling it with VTK, compiling its example applications, and wrapping it for python) are described next.
+Details on compiling ITK (and optionally compiling its example applications and wrapping it for python) are described next.

 Within ITK
 ----------